-2.1.9 Lightweight Concrete
+2.1.11 Lightweight Concrete

-Lightweight Concrete is only permitted in barrier parapets.
+Lightweight Concrete is only permitted in cast-in-place s and barrier parapets.
 Use lightweight concrete that conforms to the requirements of the Sand Lightweight Concrete Special Provision in Exhibit 5.
 When calculating dead loads, include a minimum allowance of 7 pounds per cubic foot for reinforcing steel.

-2.1.10 Post-Tensioning
+2.1.12 Post-Tensioning

-Post-tensioning is not permitted for this project except where allowed for use by SCDOT with cored slab structures.
+Post-tensioning is permitted for this project only for integral interior pier caps.

-2.1.11 Bridge Decks
+2.1.13 Bridge Decks